AlexQuirogaJ/portfolio/src/pages/projects/pid_ball_balance.md

 layout: ../../layouts/ProjectLayout.astro
 title: 'PID Ball Balance Robot'
 cover: /images/projects/pid_ball_balance/front_photo.jpg
-description: 'The controller uses distance measurements from infrared sensor and a servo motor as actuator.
-For user input/output integrates an LCD Display as well as multiples potentiometers, buttons and a switch.'
+description: 'Designed and built a self-balancing ball robot capable of stabilizing a ball on a tilting platform using a PID control system.
+The robot adjusts the platform’s angle via a servo motor based on distance readings from an infrared sensor.
+Integrated an LCD display, potentiometers, buttons, and a switch for real-time monitoring and user control, enabling interactive tuning and operation of the system.'
 ---
 <style>
 	.caption {